KFL2155/Google-Certification-Case-Study/README.md

 **Findings:**
 Data is downloaded into my PC and uploaded to my [BigQuery Workspace](https://console.cloud.google.com/bigquery?pli=1&project=coral-burner-397615&supportedpurview=project&ws=!1m9!1m4!1m3!1scoral-burner-397615!2sbquxjob_7a74ac93_18a4c56c33b!3sUS!1m3!3m2!1scoral-burner-397615!2sWellness), as well as my personal GoogleDrive

+Data is organized in a combination of long and wide data.
+There are 18 separate .csv files, each containing multiple data points all connected by the primary key: "Id".
+The "Id" is the user's Id number, and the database contains information on their activity per day, heart-rate, calories burned, BMI, steps, etc.
+After sorting and filtering the data, I found out that there are actually 33 distinct users, whereas the database description mentions only 30 users.

+SQL code below to find number of distinct users:

+SELECT DISTINCT Id
+FROM `coral-burner-397615.Wellness.Activity`

+Regarding credibility, the data seems to be credible based on author and ethics of how the data was obtained.
+There are a few concerns worth noting for the ourposes of this case study:
+First, 33 users is a very small smaple size and is highly susceptible to bias and outliers skewing the analysis.
+Idealy, the sample size is close to 75-100 as there are millions of Fitbit users and 33 is a very small percentage of the population.

+Secondly, this case-study is designed for a company with a **women-centric** business model.
+However, the Fitbit Database is not clear as to the gender distribution of it's users.
+In other words, it would be important to know of the users of the database are mostly women are men.
+The database might not be too helpful if most of the users were male as women and men have different metabolism that affect weight, calories burned, etc.

  </details>